 Amaro, then 35, was arrested on suspicion of attempting to purchase drugs from an undercover police officer March 23, 2000.
 Poulson used excessive force during the arrest, including kicking Amaro in the rib cage while Amaro was on the ground, the lawsuit says.

 Amaro suffered five broken ribs and a lacerated lung, among other injuries, the lawsuit says.
-He was not provided medical treatment and instead was taken to jail after his arrest,
+He was not provided medical treatment and instead was taken to jail after his arrest, the lawsuit says.

 Amaro's mother, Geraldine Montoya, 62, and his sister, Stephanie Montoya, 23, of San Leandro, said Amaro went to a medical clinic on three occasions over the next month, but died April 21 of pneumonia caused by fractured ribs and a collapsed lung, according to a coroner's report.